Parler: Kanye West purchase bid

 On October 17, Parler's parent company stated that Kanye West had agreed to buy ownership of the platform.
 This came after West was blocked from Instagram and Twitter for antisemitic remarks.
 The deal was expected to close in the fourth quarter of 2022, but was terminated in December by mutual agreement.
-Following the buyout announcement, it was revealed that Parler had accidentally doxxed its VIP members in its announcement of West's purchase, having publicly posted over 300 email addresses of its VIP members.
+Parler accidentally doxxed over 300 of its VIP members by including their email addresses in its announcement of West's purchase.